khakhalin/notes/00_to_read_math.md

 Yu, H., Edunov, S., Tian, Y., & Morcos, A. S. (2019).
 Playing the lottery with rewards and multiple languages: lottery tickets in RL and NLP. arXiv preprint arXiv:1906.02768. https://arxiv.org/abs/1906.02768
+Facebook AI.
 Lottery tickets in RL domain.

 Two papers describing a similar idea: Just going from 3d-person to first-person helps generalization in RL, as first-person is inherently closer to translation to actions.
-* Hill, F., Lampinen, A., Schneider, R., Clark, S., Botvinick, M., McClelland, J. L., & Santoro, A. (2019).
-Emergent systematic generalization in a situated agent. arXiv preprint arXiv:1910.00571. https://arxiv.org/abs/1910.00571
+* Felix Hill, Andrew Lampinen, Rosalia Schneider, Stephen Clark, Matthew Botvinick, James L. McClelland, Adam Santoro (2019).
+Environmental drivers of systematicity and generalization in a situated agent. arXiv preprint arXiv:1910.00571. https://arxiv.org/abs/1910.00571 .
+DeepMind.
 * Ye, C., Khalifa, A., Bontrager, P., & Togelius, J. (2020).
 Rotation, Translation, and Cropping for Zero-Shot Generalization. arXiv preprint arXiv:2001.09908. https://arxiv.org/abs/2001.09908
 I wonder what are the implications for graphical networks.
 Arguably, RNNs and sliding attention-based convolutional networks are already like 1st-person for texts.
 But what about graphs?
 Does it mean that graph-crawlers can be better than holistic processors?